 Christina has successfully testified in the North Gauteng high Court in the high profile “Springs House of Horrors” case, after she attended to all five the children and the mother of the children.

 Christina also recently saw the conviction of a serial rapist to 12 life sentences, after she attended to one of his victims and the perpetrator was positively linked to DNA collected by her.

 Christina is also a Law graduate and uses her knowledge to assist children and their parents with medico-legal advice.

 As result of her passion for child protection, Christina developed and present three abuse awareness training courses in affiliation with Chapter Seven Children’s Service (Pty) Ltd.

 Volunteers provide an essential service to our organisation.
-We are currently boasting with 10 Volunteers serving the Sexual Assault Clinic as members of our executive board, training coordinators, camp coordinators and camp facilitators.
+We are currently boasting with 4 Volunteers serving the Sexual Assault Clinic as members of our executive board and training coordinators.